tomuwhu/malom_abival/README.md

 Pure JS project to Learn JS

-This is a simple game developing:
+This is a simple game development:
 2 player mill game